johnseto/SolisAgileManager/README.md

 ![favicon](https://github.com/user-attachments/assets/65727c13-a402-45c4-907c-3bc3ef7bbca7)

-# Solis Manager - Automated Battery Management for Solis Inverters and Octopus Agile
+# Solis Manager - Automated Battery Management for Solis Inverters and Octopus Tariffs

-This app is designed to optimally manage the battery charging for your Solar/PV/Battery system, when used with the Octopus Agile tariff.
-The idea is that it will analyse upcoming Agile prices, and then apply an opinionated strategy to manage your battery based on the cheapest periods.
+This app is designed to optimally manage the battery charging for your Solar/PV/Battery system, when used with the Octopus Smart tariffs.
+The idea is that it will analyse upcoming prices for Agile, Cosy, Go, etc, and then apply an opinionated strategy to manage your battery based on the cheapest periods.

 ### Screenshots: